mochi-neko/rust-frontend-playground/firebase-auth-rs/README.md

 # firebase-auth-rs
-A client library for Firebase Auth REST API in Rust.
+A client library for the [Firebase Auth REST API](https://firebase.google.com/docs/reference/rest/auth) in Rust.